|

 BLAZING BUS DRAGGED INTO THE HIGH STREET.

-Going into the garage of his motor bus just after it was put away about 11.30 at night, Mr Robert Barker, bus proprietor, of High St, Skelton was startled on seeing flames shooting up from beneath the driver's seat.
+Going into the garage of his motor bus just after it was put away about 11.30 at night, Mr Robert Barker, bus proprietor, of High St, Skelton was startled on seeing flames shooting up from

 Within a few minutes the whole of the vehicle was enveloped in flame.